 A reasonable weekly loss limit is 10-15% of bankroll.
 If you're down that much by Thursday, you stop betting until next week.

 Sometimes the stop-loss isn't about dollars.
 It's about your mental state.
 If you find yourself betting out of frustration, anger, or desperation to get even, it's time to stop.
+This is exactly the mindset that leads to chasing losses.

 Professional bettors know when they're tilting.
 They recognize the emotional warning signs and walk away before they do damage.
 Recreational bettors keep betting and wonder why they always seem to lose more during losing streaks than they win during winning streaks.